teaching-repositories/cloudcore/docs/policies/model.md

 ---
-title: Security Architecture and Operating Model
+title: "Security Architecture and Operating Model"
-categories:
-      - "IT Management"
-      - "Security Architecture"
-      - "Operational Security"
+categories: ["IT Management", "Security Architecture", "Operational Security"]
 ---

 In the digital age, cyber attacks are inevitable.
 At CloudCore, we are taking a